Category: minieasternloop2017

 There are even some hiking trails around!
 We hiked to Goat Rock to check out the view.
 It was an easy one mile TAB (there and back) trial, but it was so incredibly hot.
 We ran into an older couple who had hiked from a nearby campground.
 They were lost with no water and no map, but didn’t seem to be worried about it.
 Guys, if you’re going to hike…have a map and please carry water.
 Be smart about your explorations.

 We saw tons of these little lizards during our hike.
 They were everywhere!
 We even ran into this little lady.
-Can you see her?
+Can you see her in the left picture?
 This little deer is a master at hiding and camouflage.

 Ready for some pretties?
 There were quite a few different pretties around during our hike.
 We were there late Spring, early Summer.
 Some pretties were still just waking up.
-I know, I know…it’s a weed.
+I know, I know…the bottom left picture is of a weed.
 But, it reminds me of a serious case of bedhead. 😛

 We had a great day learning about the springs, tasting the water, and exploring Hot Springs National Park!
-Even though it’s the smallest and oldest National Park, there’s quite a bit to see and do.
+Even though it’s the smallest and one of the oldest National Parks, there’s quite a bit to see and do.
 We easily filled an entire day and could have spent another day hiking more.
 So, what did we learn?
 Sometimes there’s more than meets the eye when it comes to National Parks.

 See y’all down the road!